MarcusGrum/CoNM/README.md

 ### ... at draw.io or diagrams

-Download the meta-model from [this repository](./meta-models/nmdl/drawio).
+Download the meta-model from the repository [here](./meta-models/nmdl/drawio).

 Access the online modeling tool called [diagrams](https://app.diagrams.net/) or [draw.io](https://draw.io/) via your browser.